 Finding The Best Policy At The Cheapest Cost

-With that said, if you need assistance, feel free to contact us for help, free of charge.
+If you need assistance, feel free to contact us for help, free of charge.

-- Select term life or permanent coverage options, with or without a medical exam including:
+- Select term life or permanent coverage options, with or without a medical exam, including:

 How To Shop And Apply For A Policy Online